Reading time: ( words)

 Ceviche, also spelled cebiche, typically consists of seafood marinated in lime or other citrus juices.
 These two base ingredients are accompanied by slices of onion, salt, pepper, and some chili to intensify this combination of flavors.
 To enhance the experience, the Peruvian recipe is served with toasted corn (corn nuts) and sweet potato.

-Different variations of ceviche can be found across South American countries, but Peruvian-style ceviche is probably the most famous and emblematic dish on offer.
+Different variations of ceviche can be found across on the best South American countries to visit, but Peruvian-style ceviche is probably the most famous and emblematic dish on offer.
 Many recipes include other kinds of seafood such as shrimp and octopus.
 You can commonly find these variations in the coastal region, like in the capital city of Lima.

 Lomo saltado is strips of beef stir-fried with onions, soy sauce, yellow chili pepper, and spices served with french fries.
 The dish is a clear example of fusion cuisine combining traditional Peruvian ingredients with Asian techniques, creating what is commonly referred to as chifa.